qixucen/qixucen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hello👋, here is a person who stumbled into  the field of AI by accident and still hasn't left.
 He graduated from the Gaoling School of Artificial Intelligence at Renmin University of China with a bachelor's degree.

 He is passionate about hackathons and has secured significant prizes in various competitions organized by prominent Chinese internet companies.
+Nowadays, he is more involved as a hackathon organizer.

 His research interests lie primarily in Natural Language Processing (NLP), with a focus on LLM test-time scaling through approaches including reasoning frameworks, reasoning models (e.g., o1 and R1), and agentic workflow optimization.